Unmarried fathers have the same duty to maintain their children as married dads

 Occasionally a parent’s access to a child may be restricted.
 This could happen if a parent’s behaviour is dangerous or detrimental to the child, either physically or emotionally.
 It is not completely unheard of for mothers to have restricted or supervised access to a child, for example if there is an alcohol or substance abuse problem, but it is a sad fact that it is more commonly men who pose a threat to the women and children in their lives, given the prevalence of domestic violence in our society.
 Some men also choose not to be involved in their children’s lives, for a variety of reasons.
 None of these scenarios absolve them of the responsibility to support their children.
 Rights may be forfeited or left unrealised, but responsibilities remain.

-You might think the duty to provide financial support ends when the child reaches the age of majority (18).
+You might think the duty to pay child maintenance ends when the child reaches the age of majority (18).
 This is not the case.
 The law states that parents remain responsible for children until they are self-supporting.
 So university students over the age of 18 can reasonably expect their parents to continue supporting them.
 However, the nature of support changes when a child reaches majority.
 At this stage parents are only responsible for essentials, e.g. accommodation and food.

 When do these responsibilities NOT apply?